 Requests for data must be made in writing via e-mail (email@example.com), fax (503-725-9960) or regular mail (see contact information below).
 The following information must be included:

 - Your contact information: name, business/organization name, mailing address, voice and fax telephone numbers, and e-mail address.

 - Locality information for your project.
 This could be a street address, coordinates, or legal description (i.e. Township-Range-Section), or a shapefile of your area of interest for larger projects.
 You may also include a map of the project if you like.

 - Explanation of how the information will be used and a project or site name.

 Data requests are processed in the order in which they are received.
 The response time is approximately 10 working days, although large or complex data requests may take longer.
 Most responses are made as an electronic printout (PDF) and are transmitted as an e-mail attachment.
 Spatial data, if requested, will be a zipped shapefile or geodatabase.

 What is Included

 A typical data request will result in a PDF database report of rare, threatened, and endangered species within two miles of the area of interest.
-All state or federally listed species are included, as well as any Heritage List 1 or List 2 species, covering vertebrates, invertebrates, vascular and nonvascular plants, and fungi.
+All state or federally listed species are included, as well as any Heritage List 1 or List 2 species, covering vertebrates, invertebrates, vascular and nonvascular plants, fungi, and marine algae.
 General locational information (TRS, centroid) is provided as a field in the report.
 Any population data or habitat information about the occurrence is also included.